Have you ever considered raising fish in your backyard?

 You can purchase koi ponds of different sizes in most home and garden store.
 You can also purchase them online.
 You can purchase a koi pond here.

-But it would probably be equally as frustrating if you purchased a great big koi pond and didn’t utilize it to its fullest potential.
+It would probably be equally as frustrating if you purchased a great big koi pond and didn’t utilize it to its fullest potential.

-So try to come up with a ballpark figure of how many fish you’d actually like to raise.
+Try to come up with a ballpark figure of how many fish you’d actually like to raise.

 2. Add the Water and Develop the Ecosystem